vejtom/EventManagementSystem/README.md

 * `npm run dev` -> Run the server in development mode (with hot reloading).
 * `npm run lint` -> Lint files using ESLint to enforce code quality standards.
 * `npm run typecheck` -> Perform TypeScript type checking to ensure type safety.

+### Migration Scripts
+You can run these scripts in the Backend directory:
+* `npm run migrate:up --name <migration-name>` -> Apply a new migration.
+* `npm run migrate:reset` -> Reset the database and reapply all migrations.

 ## Production Environment Setup
 If you followed the [General Setup](#general-setup-development--production) continue with the steps below.